azika-amelia/TextClassification/README.md

 Text Classification in Python Using PyDev

 ### Data:
-Amazon Reviews for Alexa are being categorised into 3 categories to indicate where the user sentiment were Positive, Negative or Neutral
+Amazon Reviews for Alexa are being categorised into 3 categories, indication how a user feels about the product.
+These 3 categories are Love, Okay, & Hate

 ### Preprocessing:
 So far the problem is treated in a very simple manner therefore only a few basic preprocessing techinques are practiced.
 To convert the textual data into numerical data,TF-IDF was used.